Gagik Tsarukyan: Low income reporting and tax payments

 Despite maintaining an extravagant lifestyle, Tsarukyan's companies post only modest revenues.
 His Ararat Cement factory, officially the most profitable of his businesses, occupies only the 45th place in the Armenian Statistical Service's annual ranking of tax payers, with tax contributions totaling 1.3 billion drams in 2007 (about US$3.8 million in 2007).
 In contrast, another smaller Ararat-based plant (which smelts gold ore) paid more taxes despite standing idle during much of 2007 due to a change of ownership.

 Despite being lucrative, the vast majority of Tsarukyan's Multi Group businesses were not included in the list of the country's leading corporate taxpayers released by the Armenian government in early 2005.

 Awards and medals

-In 2002, Tsarukyan was awarded with Grigor Lousavorich order by the Supreme Patriarch of all Armenians Garegin II, highly evaluating Mr. Tsarukyan's activity towards church construction.
+In 2002, Tsarukyan was awarded with Grigor Lousavorich order by the Supreme Patriarch of all Armenians Garegin II, honoring his activity towards church construction.

-In 2003, upon the decree determined by the then-president of Armenia Robert Kocharyan, the president of Armenian National Olympic Committee Gagik Tsarukyan, who had his great input in the development of RA sports, was honored with Movses Khorenatsi medal.
+In 2003, upon the decree determined by the then-president of Armenia Robert Kocharyan, the president of Armenian National Olympic Committee Tsarukyan, who had supported the development of RA sports, was honored with Movses Khorenatsi medal.

 On 17 September 2008, upon the decree determined by then-president of Armenia Serzh Sargsyan, Tsarukyan was honored with "Services provided to the motherland" first rank medal for the great input he had in the development of RA sports and physical education.

 On 11 May 2009, Tsarukyan was awarded with "European of the Year" by the International European movement.

-On 12 September 2009, European Judo Federation honored NOCA president Gagik Tsarukyan with a gold medal.
+On 12 September 2009, European Judo Federation honored NOCA president Tsarukyan with a gold medal.